 Many color maps plus a train symbol section complete the work.

-The Railroad Press, hardcover, 136 pages, standard portrait book 8 x 10 in., B&W and Color photographs.
+The Railroad Press, hardcover, 136 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs.